uozuAho/gogame/code_explainer.md

 The ultimate goals are:
 - can run headless: run games (quickly) with no UI
+- deterministic: the same initial conditions and sequence of inputs will always result in the same result
 - user can modify game units' behaviour with scripts

 Code structure and rules: